Relevant Products: EDGE NQ, Azur 851N, CXN v1 & v2, Stream Magic 6 v2

 As the Sublime subscriptions are download based rather than streaming, you are able to store the files within your Smart device, Computer or NAS drive.

-The Sublime subscription includes the same FLAC files rated at 16Bit/44.1kHz as the HiFi subscription and again, it is possible to play these back through our units via an APTX Bluetooth (with the BT100), Chromecast Audio (sold separately) or AirPlay (ALAC) connection.
+The Sublime subscription includes the same FLAC files rated at 16Bit/44.1kHz as the HiFi subscription and again, it is possible to play these back through our units via an APTX Bluetooth (with the BT100), Chromecast Built-in (available on the EDGE NQ and CXN v2 only), Chromecast Audio (sold separately) or AirPlay (ALAC) connection.

 To enable playback in the original FLAC format, you can use a connect a USB A to B cable between your PC or Mac and the Cambridge Audio network player and select “USB Audio” as the desired digital input through the network players’ interface.
 This will then be upscaled to a superior 24Bit/384kHz within the CXN or 851N.